dhashman/uci-har-tidy-dataset/README.md

 > print(compare(data.frame(new_tidy_dt),data.frame(tidy_dt)))

+The tidy flat file can also be imported to Excel as a comma-separated text file.
 For detailed information on the flat file output of this script, please consult the associated CodeBook.md in this repository.